What you need to consider when appointing mentors and advisors for your business in the time it takes to make a playlist.

-When it comes to advisers, what you should be looking for depends on whether you’re putting together an advisory board or seeking individual advisers.
+When it comes to advisors, what you should be looking for depends on whether you’re putting together an advisory board or seeking individual advisors.

-Find our seven tips for putting together a strategic advisory board here and ten tips for what to look for in an adviser here.
+Find our seven tips for putting together a strategic advisory board here and ten tips for what to look for in an advisor here.

 Looking for a mentor is a little more personal.
 Here are a few questions to ask yourself when seeking mentors: